-7 Conclusions and extensions
+8 Conclusions and extensions

-In the study of random operator equations with non-uniform input a rigorous framework has been established to verify strong convergence of iterative solvers.
+In the study of random operator equations with non-uniform input a rigorous framework has been established to verify strong convergence of a wide range of iterative solvers.
+This includes standard solvers such as multigrid, domain decomposition, and preconditioned conjugate gradient.
 In the case of lognormal random input, essentially optimal, deterministic complexity bounds are implied.
-This offers an alternative to direct solvers for this type of problems, whose performance may decline in higher dimensions, e.g., d=3.
-Assumptions on the computational cost of PDE solvers are also common in the context of multilevel quasi-Monte Carlo methods (MLQMC for short) for PDE problems, cp.
-[21, 20, 14, 19].
+This offers an alternative to direct solvers for this type of problems.
+Numerical experiments with CG preconditioned by BPX confirm the theoretical results and we conclude that standard iterative solvers are applicable in the case of lognormal Hölder continuous input.
+This was tested here in connection with MLMC for the approximation of the expectation of the random solution.
+Assumptions on the computational cost of PDE solvers are also common in the context of multilevel quasi-Monte Carlo methods (MLQMC) for PDE problems, cf. [32, 31, 21, 28].
 Applicability of iterative solvers for MLQMC will be analyzed in a forthcoming work.